How to Eat Your Vegetables Raw (With NO Gas or Bloating!)

 Yes, raw foods do contain enzymes, but raw vegetables also contain cellulose, a fiber that is poorly digested by humans.
 Though fiber has little nutritional value, it is very important for intestinal health and for helping form a healthy stool.
 But unlike cows and other ruminants, humans simply do not have the enzymes in our bodies necessary to properly digest the fiber in vegetables.

 The enzyme needed to digest cellulose is called cellulase and it’s produced by intestinal bacteria.
 Cellulase enzymes break cellulose fiber down into blood sugar.
-Since humans cannot digest cellulose, taking a digestive enzyme like the specially formulated Assist digestive enzyme is not only necessary but vital for healthy cells.
+Since humans cannot digest cellulose, taking a digestive enzyme like the specially formulated Assist digestive enzymes is not only necessary but vital for healthy cells.
 Fermenting raw vegetable is also key because this process breaks down or pre-digests the fiber.

 What the Ancients Knew about Raw Vegetables